Open-Faced Texas Burgers

 - In a large skillet, cook burgers over medium heat for 5-6 minutes on each side or until meat is no longer pink.
 Meanwhile, prepare Texas toast according to package directions.

 - Drain burgers; set aside and keep warm.
 Add the tomato sauce, brown sugar, Worcestershire sauce and steak sauce to the skillet.
-Bring to a boil; cook and stir for 1 to 2 minutes or until slightly thickened.
+Bring to a boil; cook and stir for 1-2 minutes or until slightly thickened.
 Return burgers to skillet; turn to coat.
 Sprinkle with remaining cheese.
 Serve burgers on toast.
-Yield: 2 servings.

 Yes, It could be that you used extra lean ground beef.
 I've been trying to cut back on fats, but have found that burgers made with lean beef just don't taste like much.
 You really have to season them alot, and then they tend to come out pretty dry becaue of the lack of fat.
 Anyway, good luck!

 Jan 12, 2012